How to Become Exempt from Federal Income Tax i.e. Nonprofit Status

 Procedure to Obtain Nonprofit Status Under the RRCA’s Group Exemption

 Only entities organized as legitimate nonprofit running clubs or nonprofit events will be eligible for nonprofit status through the RRCA’s group exemption with the IRS.
-The RRCA reserves the right to reject any organization in the nonprofit group exemption that is believes does not meet the requirements of being a nonprofit running club or event.
-We encourage you to contact the RRCA with questions about club bylaws and the letter of intend to join the RRCA’s nonprofit group as an affiliate member.
+The RRCA reserves the right to reject any organization in the nonprofit group exemption that it believes does not meet the requirements of being a nonprofit running club or event.
+We encourage you to contact the RRCA with questions about club bylaws and the letter of intent to join the RRCA’s nonprofit group as an affiliate member.

 - Organize a running club or event that has a similar mission and purpose as outlined in the RRCA bylaws.